Relintai/pandemonium_engine_docs/usage/scripting/overridable_functions.md

 gameplay input in general.
 The `input()` callback allows you to intercept and process input events before `unhandled_input()` gets them.

-To learn more about inputs in Godot, see the `Input section <toc-learn-features-inputs )`.
+To learn more about inputs in Pandemonium, see the `Input section <toc-learn-features-inputs )`.

 gdscript GDScript